So I basically suck at blogging.

 But I did nothing…even when my husband came home one day after running into someone who had recently switched to another church.
 He asked me if I ever thought about switching churches.

 Instead of being honest with him, I said “of course not.”

 About a month later, I finally broke down and told him that I had thought about it.
 He said he didn’t really want to, but was also feeling this undeniable pull that he should be somewhere else.

 A friend invited us to their church’s anniversary service.
-We went, we felt “home” there, surrounded by people we had never met before.
+We went, we felt like we were “home” there, surrounded by people we had never met before.
 Being an introvert, this is definitely not something that I experience often.
-But I still shrugged it off as “there is absolutely no way that God wants me to leave my church.”
+But I still shrugged it off because obviously, “there is absolutely no way that God wants me to leave my church.”

 This is one that I guess the man upstairs wasn’t going to let me fail for too much longer though.
 After almost a year of ignoring what I knew in my heart we were supposed to be doing, He eventually sent a sign that was so big that even my youngest daughter asked if we could switch churches.
 And so (after almost two more months of praying for a different answer), we left our church home.

-Hmm….Since I did eventually follow through, I’m thinking I may have a D-, which isn’t really much better, but it’s a start, right?
+Hmm….Since I did eventually follow through, I’m thinking I may actually have a D- in faith, which isn’t really much better, but it’s a start, right?